sergiocorreia/quipucamayoc/README.md

 # Quipucamayoc: tools for digitizing historical data

- is a Python package that simplifies the extraction of historical data from scanned images and PDFs.
+This is an incomplete version, forked from the complete version, to make specific changes. is a Python package that simplifies the extraction of historical data from scanned images and PDFs.
 It's designed to be modular and so it can be used together with other existing tools, and can be extended easily by users.

-For an overview of how to use  `quipucamayoc` to digitize historical data, see [this research article](http://scorreia.com/research/digitizing.pdf), which amongst other things details the different steps involved, the methods used, and provides practical examples.
+For an overview of how to use  `quipucamayoc` to digitize historical data, see [the original quipucamayoc repository, here][https://github.com/sergiocorreia/quipucamayoc]
-For an user guide, documentation, and installation instructions, see <http://scorreia.com/software/quipucamayoc/> (TODO).

-If you want to contribute by improving the code or extending its functionality (much welcome!), head [here](/CONTRIBUTING.md).

 ## Version Notes